Uncertainty-driven Exploration Strategies for Online Grasp Learning: Related works

 \subsection{Modern Robot Grasping Methods}

-Modern robot grasping methods often employ deep learning techniques trained on extensive datasets to predict grasps.
+Modern robot grasping methods often employ deep learning techniques trained on extensive datasets to predict grasps \cite{Dex, gilles2022metagraspnet}.
 Most strategies depend on generating a grasp reward map where each pixel represents the likelihood of a successful grasp at this location.
-In their work, Mahler et al. \cite{Dex} and Zeng et al. \cite{zeng2022robotic} suggest the prediction of a grasp map for suction and parallel-jaw grasps through supervised datasets using RGB-D or depth as input.
+For instance, Mahler et al. \cite{Dex} suggest the prediction of a grasp map for suction and parallel-jaw grasps through supervised datasets using RGB-D or depth as input.
 Morrison et al. \cite{MorrisonLC18} and Satish et al. \cite{satish2019policy} adopt this approach to predict both pixel-wise grasp reward maps and 4-DoF parallel-jaw grasp configurations.
-Alternative approaches utilize point clouds \cite{ZhaoZLWT021, qin2020s4g, yang2021robotic, jeng2020gdn, ni2020pointnet++, fang2020graspnet, li2020learning,sundermeyer2021contact} or voxels \cite{BreyerCOSN20} as input and predict dense grasp qualities and gripper configurations.
+Alternative approaches utilize point clouds \cite{yang2021robotic, jeng2020gdn, ni2020pointnet++, fang2020graspnet, li2020learning,sundermeyer2021contact} or voxels \cite{BreyerCOSN20} as input and predict dense grasp qualities and gripper configurations.
 In a subsequent study, grasp prediction is trained jointly with object shape reconstruction \cite{0002ZSFZ21}.
 Recent works introduce the concept of pixel-wise grasp maps and grasp configuration predictions for single-suction grippers \cite{cao2021suctionnet} and multi-suction cup grippers \cite{abs-2307-16488}.